digital-asset/davl/model.md

 ### *v1* / *v2*

 In the following, the terms *v1* and *v2* are short-hands to indicate the first MVP and some later version.
-In general, we should explicitly aim to always be as small-as-possible for out MPV, especially if we know *for sure* we will want the v2 feature.
+In general, we should explicitly aim to always be as small-as-possible for out MVP, especially if we know *for sure* we will want the v2 feature.
 We want to feel all the pain of upgrade!

 ### Features to be modeled in DAML